sunil-ideas2it/Winperson/README.md

 A [Sails](http://sailsjs.org) application

 Winperson is web application for providing interview platform.
-Winperson is developed with nodejs,angularjs,mysql,passport authentication.We are using sails.js framework to develop winperson
+Winperson is developed with nodejs, angularjs, mysql, passport authentication.
+We are using sails.js framework to develop winperson

 ##Prerequisite Technologies
 * Node.js - [Download](https://nodejs.org/en/) and Install Node.js